Aligning and building power with social justice movements to advance structural solutions

 Authentic democracy — where all people can collectively shape the policies and systems that impact our lives — is essential to health equity.
 We believe our government has a critical role and responsibility to advance equity, particularly because of the long and ongoing legacy of harms that oppressive government policies have caused.
 We need to repair and transform government institutions so they are inclusive, transparent, responsive, and accountable to communities facing inequities.

 We also need to defend our institutions from right-wing attacks, so that government can stand firmly in its proper role: to defend the collective health of all against political and corporate pressure to concentrate wealth, power, and access to health and wellbeing in the hands of the few.
-Governmental public health can support this purpose by partnering with communities to design and implement structural shifts that advance community power-building agendas, and that transform the power structures of governance towards the interests and wellbeing of people and communities.

 Analysis alone will not suffice to create a just society: we need to tap into the emotional and physical ways we react and self-regulate to cultivate deep trust and relationships.
 We call this integrating the head and heart.